 Shorkie is quite a popular little fellow with a big personality.
 He comes from fame since one of his parents is ranked the second most popular pure breeds in the world.
-This shih tzu yorkie mix is fun loving, very energetic, and often thinks of himself greater than he actually is.
+This Shih Tzu Yorkie mix is fun loving, very energetic, and often thinks of himself more significant than he is.

 It has only been 15 years since the first Shorkie breed was introduced to the world.
 The Yorkie Tzu’s pups of today are merely crossbreeds of their parents.
 Breeders are still working hard to come up with a purebred Shorkie that carries the most desirable traits.

 However, it will take several generations before we see the first purebred.
 In the meantime, we can still enjoy some of the brilliant personality traits exhibited by the Shorkie.

 Shorkie Origin – Shih tzu Yorkie Mix

 Shorkie dogs originate from Great Britain and are descendants of the Shih Tzu and Yorkshire Terrier.
 Initially, crossbreeding was done to produce puppies that carried the best traits from their parents.
 Also, crossbreeding was a way to eliminate unwanted characteristics like susceptibility to diseases.